charlesmcchan/tiab/README.md

     Double VLAN pop and route is no longer supported with OVS.
 We have moved forward to implementing that with P4 BNG.
 Therefore the follow one doesn't work either.
     - `trellis_double_tagged`

+- netcfg

+    The mininet container will push the `${TOPO}`.json to ONOS controller by default, and you can override this behavior by providing your config file.
+    - Place your file under `volume/mininet` and replace the environment variable `CFG_FILE` in `.env` file with your file name.
+    - Restart the mininet by the command `make restart_mininet` and then check the log by running `docker logs -f mininet | grep "Check custom config"`
+    - If the file you provided doesn't exist, it will roll back to push the netcfg `${TOPO}`.json to ONOS.

 ## Reference
 - [1] [Trellis documentation](https://docs.trellisfabric.org)